chrisgrieser/nvim-kickstart-python/README.md

 A launch point for your nvim config for python.

-Similar to [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), but specifically python development.
+Similar to [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), but specifically for python development.

 ## Motivation
 <!-- vale Google.FirstPerson = NO -->